 Tutor Job Descriptions & Responsibilities

 A school principal or education board would look for specific technical tenure and teaching activities on a Tutor’s resume.
 These are dependent on the type of tutoring experience gained.
-Herewith examples of Tutor roles in a variety of educational and teaching environments.
+Herewith are examples of Tutor roles in a variety of educational and teaching environments.

 Example Job Descriptions